starmessage/libSoftMeter/README.md

 ![Example of reporting dashboard for application analytics](https://www.starmessagesoftware.com/myfiles/softmeter-application-analytics-dashboard.png)

 This repository contains
-- Delphi/Pascal and C++ command line examples for Windows and MacOS X that show how to load the appTelemetry library and send page views from your shareware software to Google Analytics.
+- Delphi/Pascal, C++ and C# examples for Windows and MacOS X that show how to load the appTelemetry library and send page views from your shareware software to Google Analytics.
 - the distributable library (DLL for Windows or .dylib for MacOS X)
 - Inno Setup add-on (Inno Setup extension) scripts.
   The script allows you to track the number (and location and much more) of your software's installations, by using Inno setup and Google analytics.